Sortable Elements for Quivers with Cycles: The fibers of

 In the acyclic case, \cite[Theorem~9.1]{typefree} states that the cones $\Cone_c(v)$ (and their faces) form a fan in $\Tits(W)$.
 Roughly, the assertion is that these cones fit together nicely within the Tits cone, but not necessarily everywhere.
 (See \cite[Section~9]{typefree} for the precise definition.)
 We observe that the proof in~\cite{typefree} also works without alteration in the more general setting, replacing \cite[Theorem~7.3]{typefree} by its generalization Theorem~\ref{QuotientLattice}.

 We now describe the shortcomings of Theorem~\ref{pidown fibers} for the purposes of cluster algebras.
 In the acyclic case, the cones $\Cone_c(v)$ correspond to clusters in the corresponding cluster algebra.
-More specifically,~\cite{clusters} establishes that the extreme rays of $\Cone_c(v)$ are spanned by the $\g$-vectors of the cluster variables.
+More specifically,~\cite{clusters} establishes that the extreme rays of $\Cone_c(v)$ are spanned by the $\g$-vectors of the cluster variables; this is also shown in~\cite{YZ} for cluster algebras of finite type.
 (One interprets the $\g$-vectors as coefficients of an expansion in the basis of fundamental weights.)
 The cone $\Cone_c(v)$ has $|S|$ extreme rays because it is a pointed simplicial cone, or equivalently, because $C_c(v)$ is a set of $|S|=\dim(V)$ linearly independent vectors.

 By contrast, the cone $\Cone_\Omega(v)$ may have fewer than $|S|$ defining hyperplanes, since $C_{\Omega}^r(v)$ undefined when $\Omega|_{J \cup \{ r \}}$ has a cycle.
 In~\cite{clusters}, it is shown that each $\Omega$-sortable element $v$ corresponds to a cluster.
 Thus, in order to fill in the cluster algebras picture, we need to define vectors $C_\Omega^r(v)$, in the cases we presently leave undefined, so as to turn $\Cone_\Omega(v)$ into a pointed simplicial cone with the right extreme rays.
 This appears to be a hard problem, for reasons we now describe.